bentoml/bentoctl/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots/Logs**
 <!---
-If applicable, add screenshots, logs or error outputs to help explain your problem.
+If applicable, add_operator screenshots, logs or error outputs to help explain your problem.

 To give us more information for diagnosing the issue, make sure to enable debug logging for both bentoctl and BentoML: